John Mark Andrade

 Camp Director & Associate Head Coach

-In 2013, Andrade helped coach the Friars to the BIG EAST Championship final for just the third time in program history.
-Providence also earned a berth to the NCAA Tournament, where Andrade helped the team advance past the first round by beating the University of Pennsylvania in a penalty shootout.
+In 2013, Andrade helped coach the Friars to the BIG EAST Championship final for the third time in program history.
+Providence also earned a berth to the NCAA Tournament, where Andrade helped the team advance past the first round by defeating the University of Pennsylvania in a penalty shootout.

-Andrade helped the Friars reach the NCAA Tournament in three of his previous five seasons with the Friars.
-Prior to the 2013 NCAA appearance, Andrade assisted the Friars under then head coach Daley to host a first round NCAA match in 2009 and 2010 and the Friars advanced to the second round each year.
+All-in-all, Andrade has helped the Friars reach the NCAA Tournament in four of his previous six seasons with the Friars.
+Prior to the 2013 and 2014 NCAA appearances, Andrade assisted the Friars under then head coach Daley to host a first round NCAA match in 2009 and 2010 and the Friars advanced to the second round each year.

 Andrade, who served as the head coach at Dean College for one year, came to Providence with a wealth of soccer experience.
 In 2008, he guided the Bulldogs to a 10-5 record and the Region XXI Regular Season Championship.
 Andrade also served as a professor in the Sports Management program at Dean.